Crypho/cordova-plugin-secure-storage/README.md

 This plugin is for use with [Cordova](http://incubator.apache.org/cordova/) and allows your application to securely store secrets on iOS & Android phones.

-On iOS secrets are stored directly in the KeyChain.

 ### Contents

 - [Installation](#installation)